Text Structure Elements In PDF File

 taggedContent.SetLanguage("en-US");

-// Get Root Structure Elements
+Step 5: Get the Root Structure Elements

 StructureElement rootElement = taggedContent.RootElement;